Welcome to Real Property Defense Research!

 What results can those who leverage our research expect?

-- More time in their homes – generally 1-2 years or longer after the foreclosure auction; and/or,
+- More time in their homes after the foreclosure auction – generally 9-18 months or longer ; and/or,

 - More move-out assistance from the bank or the investor; and/or,